Book of Jasher; Breeches Bible

 3:11 The sun and moon stood still in their habitation: at the light of thine arrows they went, and at the shining of thy glittering spear."

 This poem represents Joshua's long day and may have also come from the book of Jasher.
 Joshua's spear was glittering with blood in the high noon day sun.
-This poem by Deborah in Judges 5 may represent the counter sun miracle to Joshua's long day and may have also come from the book of Jasher, poems of praise.
+This poem by Deborah in Judges 5 may represent Joshua's long day at the same time and may have come from the book of Jasher, poems of praise.

-Perhaps the Midianites planned to strike both Gideon and Deborah/Barak the same day.
-Even on Joshua's long day.
-However, Joshua 11/Deborah/Barak/Gideon's battle more closely resembles a sudden sunrise before dawn was expected.
-Moreover, Heber, Moses' father inlaw was involved.
+Perhaps the Midianites planned to strike both Gideon and Deborah/Barak the same day as the Amorites Gibeon when Joshua ascended to fight on Joshua's long day.
+Heber, Moses' father inlaw was involved.
 Heber is the same in Hebrew as Abel.
 Then this sun miracle in Judges 5:31 may be even earlier than Joshua's conquest.
-Nevertheless, the battle against the Midianites appears one, Joshua 11, Judges, 4,5,6,7,8.
+Nevertheless, the battle against the Midianites appears one, Judges, 4,5,6,7,8 - August 24, 1241 BC.

 Joshua 10:42 "And all these kings and their land did Joshua take at one time."